 Nationwide puts a top priority on protecting private customer information.
 Nationwide responded immediately with a security patch to fix the issue, and there has been no indication of any passwords having been compromised or malicious activity found to date.

 Given the wide exposure of the Heartbleed vulnerability, we strongly recommend you change your password.
 To change your password, you must log in to your online account.

 Please review the following password tips.
 These are especially important if you use the same password across more than one website.

 Contact us if you have further questions or concerns.
 You can reach us weekdays 8am-8pm EST at 1-877-422-6569, log in and message us via Message Center or at www.nationwidebank.com/CustomerService.

 A trust account allows one person to manage an account on behalf of another.
 To open a trust account with Nationwide Bank, please call 1-877-I Bank NWSM (1-877-422-6569).
 You can also fax your information to us at 1-800-816-9170.

 You’ll need to have this information handy when you call:

 - Trust paperwork that includes the legal names of all parties (the first and last pages plus the powers for the trust)

 - Name, address, date of birth, driver’s license number with issue and expiration dates for all parties involved in the trust account

-It’s also important to note that as a result of a new FDIC rule, virtually any beneficiary may qualify for beneficiary coverage.
-Depositors can now designate a beloved friend, life partner, or relative outside of the 'immediate family group'.
-In addition to natural persons, the FDIC rule will cover beneficiaries that are charitable organizations or non-profit entities recognized under the Internal Revenue Code.
+It’s also important to note that as a result of an FDIC rule, virtually any beneficiary may qualify for beneficiary coverage.
+Depositors can now designate a beloved friend, life partner or relative outside of the immediate family group.
+This FDIC rule also covers beneficiaries that are charitable organizations or nonprofit entities recognized under the Internal Revenue Code.